Consensys/react-metamask/README.md

 }
 ```

-### How to create a HOC for React classes
+### HOC for React classes

-In case you are not using React Hooks and you need access to `web3` and the other params, you can create a High-Order-Component like this:
+In case you are not using React Hooks and you need access to `web3` and the other params, you can use a High-Order-Component like this:

 ```js
 // metamask.js